ndlarsen/ndlarsen.github.io/_posts/2019-09-28-jekyll-part-6-adding-search-functionality.md

 ## The search page
 ---
-With the "search engine" complete we still need a place to execute the seach and view the results.
+With the "search engine" complete we still need a place to execute the search and view the results.
 Create a file named *search.html* in the project root.
 In that we'll add the HTML form to actually search with and import the remainder of the JavaScript which we'll write later.
 Jekyll should detect this file  automatically and add a link the index page.

 ```html
 ---